allenai/citeomatic/README.md

 <p align="center"><img width="30%" src="citeomatic_logo.png" /></p>

-A citation recommendation ssytem that allows users to find relevant citations for their paper drafts.
+A citation recommendation system that allows users to find relevant citations for their paper drafts.
 The tool is backed by [Semantic Scholar](https://www.semanticscholar.org/)'s [OpenCorpus](http://labs.semanticscholar.org/corpus/corpus/archive#) dataset (released on `2017-02-21`).

+This repository contains code to train and evaluate citation recommendation models.
+We also include our trained models and steps to replicate our results in the NAACL paper.

 ## Demo
 http://labs.semanticscholar.org/citeomatic/

+**Note**: The code for the demo is not currently part of this repo.
 ## Paper
 [**Content-based Citation Recommendation**](https://arxiv.org/abs/) (NAACL 2018)